-• Teaching team All persons involved in teaching the course • Assessment committee Committee tasked with providing expert advice on assessement • Assessment plan Plan describing the assessment of a component • Exam component Part of the exam of a component/course.
+211, William 1110 10110 William 800, warantonio Teaching team All persons involved in teaching the component • Assessment committee Committee tasked with providing expert advice on assessment Assessment plan Plan describing the assessment of a component • Exam component Part of the exam of a component/course.
 This can also be a practical or an assignment. • Student portal The electronic environment for providing information to students including intranet and Canvas